Lax/Learn-iOS-Swift-by-Examples/Lister/README.md

 In addition to model code, by subclassing CALayer (a class shared by iOS and OS X), Lister shares check box drawing code with both platforms.
 The project includes a control class for each platform with user interface framework–specific code.
 These {AAPL}CheckBox classes use the designable and inspectable attributes so that the custom drawing code is viewable and adjustable live in Interface Builder.

+### iOS and OS X Today Widget

+Lister Today widgets are available on both iOS and OS X. Lister shares much of the same model, controller, and drawing code between the app extensions and apps by using a shared framework.
+This is also very valuable because it centralizes the core code into a single location.
+See the "Shared" Code section above for more info on the details of the code sharing.
+Both iOS and OS X implement a view controller subclass called {AAPL}TodayViewController; this can be found in the ListerToday target for iOS and ListerTodayOSX for OS X.

 ## Swift Features